We need mining

 When it comes to quality of life for all residents of the Duluth-Arrowhead region, high-paying jobs are key.
 Over the past 15 years, the region’s economy has remained stagnant, lagging in per capita income and gross domestic product per job.
 Improving the economic future of the region is of the utmost importance to our communities.

 A recent economic impact study explores the roles of mining and tourism, two of the region’s key industries that are sometimes, unfortunately, pitted against each other.
 The study indicates that while tourism plays an important role, it cannot sustain the Duluth-Arrowhead region’s economy on its own.
+The study was the subject of several news stories.
 Mining and tourism, together, drive the best possible future for our communities.

 Side-by-side, mining has a greater